MasonLUG/lug-blog/_posts/2021-06-22-gmu-vpn-slicer.markdown

 This can be done multiple ways, below is how I did it.

-This is very similar to
+**This will be similar to the GMU VPN implementation published last week, with the slight modification of slicing the VPN**

 #### Dependencies
 <!-- --protocol=anyconnect -->